-Dick Morris to Newsmax: Mar-a-Lago Documents Will be 'Smoking Gun' on FBI
+Dick Morris to Newsmax: Mar-a-Lago Documents Will Be 'Smoking Gun' on FBI

-Former President Donald Trump took boxes of documents to his Mar-a-Lago estate to "allow him to go after the FBI," not to keep himself from being investigated, Dick Morris, the author of the book "The Return: Trump's 2024 Comeback," said on Newsmax on Friday.
+Former President Donald Trump took boxes of documents to his Mar-a-Lago estate to "allow him to go after the FBI," not to keep himself from being investigated, Dick Morris, the author of the book "The Return: Trump's 2024 Comeback," told Newsmax on Friday.

-"The issue here is not the documents Trump took, but what's in them," Morris said on Newsmax's "National Report."
+"The issue here is not the documents Trump took, but what's in them," Morris told "National Report."
 "I believe that the evidence will eventually show that it includes a smoking gun proving the allegations made by John Durham, the special prosecutor, three days ago."

 Durham issued a finding saying that Igor Danchenko, the alleged principal source of the discredited Steele dossier against Trump, had later been made a paid FBI investigator.